signalfx/integrations/collectd-mysql/README.md

 # ![](./img/integrations_mysql.png) MySQL

-_This is a directory that consolidates all the metadata associated with the MySQL collectd plugin.
-The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/mysql.c)_
+Metadata associated with the MySQL collectd plugin can be found [here](https://github.com/signalfx/integrations/tree/release/collectd-mysql).
+The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/mysql.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)